moliver28/research-handbook/content/handbook/alliances/_index.md

 Sales & Marketing

 - Sales awareness and engagement.
-Promoting partners and solutions to stimulate sales
+Promoting partners and solutions to stimulate sales.
 - Go To Market assets and collateral.
 Equipping partners with resources designed to market and sell our joint solutions to prospects and customers.

 ## Additional Resources